mben-dz/Delphi_UDP_AutoDiscovery/README.md

 1. Client sends:
 `DISCOVERY|MySecretAppID`
-→ to `255.255.255.255:3434`.(this message could be encrypted here & you could add also your random port for your second agent UDPSERVER lISTENER Here..)
+→ to `255.255.255.255:3434`.(this message could be encrypted here & you could add also your random port for your second agent UDPSERVER Listener Here..)

 2. Server receives & replies:
 `DISCOVERY|192.168.1.100`